umbraco/UmbracoDocs/Tutorials/Connecting-Umbraco-Forms-and-Zapier/index.md

 ![Zapier Google Sheets Possible Fields](images/zapierGoogleSheetsPossibleFields.png)

 The fields showing are all columns in your spreadsheet that have a name in row 1.
-To map the input data to the different fields in the spreadsheet, you click on the “Type or insert…” field and choose which data to put in that field.
+To map the input data to the different fields in the spreadsheet follow these steps:

+* Select the “Type or insert…” field.
+* Choose which data to put in the field.

 ![Zapier Google Sheets Webhook Data](images/zapierGoogleSheetsWebhookData.png)